-Actually, it’s a cute, small jewel in the middle of the ocean – encircled by tiny isles – that can easily be hiked in just a couple of hours.
-There are colorfully painted buildings, surrounded by pretty flowers….and pure serenity.
+Actually, it’s a cute, small jewel in the middle of the ocean encircled by tiny islets.
+You can hike around the island in just a couple of hours.
+There are colorfully painted buildings, surrounded by pretty flowers…and pure serenity.

 The cookie settings on this website are set to "allow cookies" to give you the best browsing experience possible.
 If you continue to use this website without changing your cookie settings or you click "Accept" below then you are consenting to this.